sismo93/kideny-assignements-problem/README.md

             xuv(C) :={ 0, if (u, v) ∉  C and (v, u) ∉  C|1, if (u, v) ∈ C|−1, if (v, u) ∈ C,}

-it is possible to prove that x + x(C) is still feasible (within bounds [0, 1] and satisfying the flow conservation) and has a strictly better objective value than x.
+It is possible to prove that x + x(C) is still feasible (within bounds [0, 1] and satisfying the flow conservation) and has a strictly better objective value than x.
 This means that we can iteratively find positive cost cycles in the residual graph and update x ← x + x(C) until no positive cost cycle can be found in the residual graph.